Falupi22/alert-system-exercise/README.md

 Informs the clients of new alerts by subscribing to Redis, getting the events' data from the designated channel which the events are published to by the Processor Microservice.
 Informs the clients of new alerts by leveraging the socket.io library.

+For more information about the challenges of the design, scaling and more, see the [Design Docs](./docs/Design_README.md)

 ## Setup

-This guide assumes your React.js app has already been set up.
-It also assumes you have Node.js and Docker installed on your PC (Docker's k8s engine was used for the development of this).
+The guide assumes you have Node.js and Docker installed on your PC (Docker's k8s engine was used for the development of this).

 `git clone https://github.com/Falupi22/alert-system-exercise`